 Mandy Lowe is the Senior Director of Clinical Education at the University Health Network (UHN) where she leads a diverse portfolio that includes integrated clinical education across healthcare professions, educational development, health science libraries, educational leadership and interprofessional education and care.
-She is also currently the Strategic Advisor for the Centre for Interprofessional Education (IPE) at the University of Toronto (UT).
+She is also currently the Strategic Advisor for the Centre for Advancing Collaborative Healthcare & Education at the University of Toronto (UT).
 She has led/co-led a wide range of professional/faculty development opportunities addressing the intersection of IPE with such topics as simulation, curriculum design, facilitation, online learning, knowledge translation and other areas of clinical/academic faculty and professional development.
 Mandy holds a status appointment as Assistant Professor in the Department of Occupational Science and Occupational Therapy, Faculty of Medicine, UT and is an Associate Graduate Faculty member who has been recognized for excellence in teaching by colleagues and students.
 She is strongly committed to interprofessional education, collaboration and knowledge translation and has been involved in all phases of IPE including undergraduate, graduate and post-graduate education.
 Mandy is also an investigator in a range of research projects that address learning from an interprofessional perspective.